williexwill/Data_Viz_Final/NOTES.md

 ## Map
 I have some experience with Leaflet mapping, so I'm going to try to incoproate that with my data and some d3 implementation.

-https://leafletjs.com/examples/choropleth/
-https://bost.ocks.org/mike/leaflet/
+I worked off these two tutorials and customized to my needs. https://leafletjs.com/examples/choropleth/ https://bost.ocks.org/mike/leaflet/